 Instead of activities like going to the movies, which involve lots of sitting around, select activities that involve a lot of physical involvement and that help you sneak in family fitness.
 Going to destinations such as Disneyland, going horseback riding or even going for a dip in the swimming pool will help your children be active without your having to cram the message of exercise down their throats.

 Need more ideas on how to get moving?
 Check out these heart-healthy family activities >>

 There’s something about a little friendly competition that makes exercise for children more of a challenge than a chore.

 “Setting up weekend obstacle courses at neighbors’ houses is a great way to encourage exercise and healthy competition,” recommends Craig Ramsay, a certified personal trainer and co-trainer on Bravo’s Thintervention with Jackie Warner.

 “At the end of a specific time period (say, eight weeks), each kid gets a fitness statue or certificate of completion for participating,” Ramsay says.

 Reward kids for getting moving

-Whether you strap on a S2H REPLAY active activity tracker on your teen, reward them with codes for video games or offer incentives like screen time for taking time for fitness, kids are less likely to resist exercise when there’s something tangible in it for them.
-Set goals and offer different levels of prizes to let them know they are in charge of their own results for a life lesson on staying fit.
+Whether you strap an activity tracker onto your teen, reward him with codes for video games or offer incentives like screen time for taking time for fitness, a kid is less likely to resist exercise when there’s something tangible in it for him.
+Set goals and offer different levels of prizes to let him know he is in charge of his own results.

-"Set the goal to ultimately send your brood the message that exercises for children can be fun"
+And while these 10 tricks for sneaking in exercise can be a big help now, you should set a goal to ultimately send your brood the message that exercises for children can be fun.

 Read more on family fitness